Andraoz85/face-recognition/README.md

 # face-recognition
-Dlib and OpenCV models for face recognition.
+A comparison betweeen to popular models for face recognition.
+Dlib´s HOG (Histogram of Oriented Gradients) with SVM and OpenCV with Haar-Cascade classifier.